Weekly Natural Gas Recap - Cold Start To January Buoys Bullish Sentiment

 Technically speaking, natural gas price momentum continues to be very positive.

 The recent move up came off the critical support level of $3.25/MMBtu.
-We thought this level would hold as the storage projections along with technical set-up made the $3.25/MMBtu level quite important.
+We thought this level would hold, as the storage projections along with technical set-up made the $3.25/MMBtu level quite important.
 If that level fell through, the 50-day moving average would be the next closest floor followed with the psychological $3.

-More importantly however, recent weather revisions combined with storage forecasts lead us to believe that the floor has likely been increased from $3.25 to $3.40.
-Now understandably, natural gas prices can move much more extremely in the short-term, so these floors could still be easily broken through if bearish weather forecasts reoccur.
-But so far, the trend momentum for colder than normal Jan forecasts continue and as natural gas storage falls to an even wider deficit in the coming weeks.
+More importantly, however, recent weather revisions combined with storage forecasts lead us to believe that the floor has likely been increased from $3.25 to $3.40.
+Now understandably, natural gas prices can move much more extremely in the short term, so these floors could still be easily broken through if bearish weather forecasts reoccur.
+But so far, the trend momentum for colder-than-normal Jan. forecasts continue and as natural gas storage falls to an even wider deficit in the coming weeks.
 Our projection for 2017 April EOS is now 1.41 Tcf, which is considerably lower than the consensus estimates we've seen.

 Overall, technical and fundamentals align for natural gas prices to move higher.
-If the current colder than normal weather projections continue for Jan, we see gas prices surpassing $4/MMBtu by mid-Jan 2017.
+If the current colder-than-normal weather projections continue for Jan., we see gas prices surpassing $4/MMBtu by mid-Jan 2017.

 Lastly, we will be posting daily material updates on the natural gas market as weather volatility remains high.
 We post our findings first thing to premium subscribers, so if you enjoy our natural gas articles, we think you will enjoy the premium service even more.
 You can sign up here.